hywing/hywing/README.md

 ### About

-😁 I'm an embedded system development engineer
+😁 I major in EE course and I'm an embedded system development engineer now

 🐵 I'm working on IoT Stuff